ossdhaval/mysite/source/while-coding/IAM/OAuth2_oidc_notes.md

+# OAuth 2.0 and OpenID Connect

 ## OAuth 2.0 ([RFC6749](https://datatracker.ietf.org/doc/html/rfc6749))

 ### Grant types:

+What is `Grant` in `grant type` : Basically, these are different ways of getting Granted an access token.
+All grant types has only one aim: to get access token.
+Because of different types of clients (confidential(backend) vs Public(SPA, mobile phone and desktop based native apps)) have different capabilities of protecting access tokens, there are different grant types.

 1) Authorization code
   - Uses an authorization server
   - benefit: protects access code by not sharing it with user agent and uses authorization code to do that